Goals - Create/Edit

 If the Goals Library is enabled, you can click the button in the upper-right corner of the page to create a goal using a predefined goal template.
 See Goals Create/Edit - Goal Library.

 When editing a goal, thebutton is not available.

 Note: When a goal is imported from the Goal Library, some fields may be locked, and you cannot edit these fields.
 If this occurs, the field is disabled on the Create/Edit Goal page.

 When editing a goal, the following options are available in the Options drop-down menu:

-- See Goal - View History. - View the history of the goal.
+- See View Goals - History. - View the history of the goal.
 The name of the user who updated the goal is included with the type of update and the date and time of the update.

 If goal alignment is enabled, the Alignment widget is available in the upper-right corner of the page.

 When you align to a goal, tasks and targets may be copied to your goal depending on the preferences set by your system administrator.
-These details can then be modified to be made more appropriate for each user.
+You can modify these details to be appropriate for each user.

-To align your goal with another goal, click the See Goal - Align with Another Goal.button within the Alignment widget.
+To align your goal with another goal, click the See Goals Create/Edit - Align with Another Goal.button within the Alignment widget.